Parsa-Sedigh/ztm-db/pamphlets/section-10.md

 https://rangle.io/blog/how-to-store-user-passwords-and-overcome-security-threats-in-2017/

 ## 242-242 - Relational vs NoSQL PostgreSQL vs MongoDB Databases
+In mongodb we can update structure of data as we go, but in relational DB, we can't add or delete columns after we've already created the table.
+We could have downtime when changing the columns in relational DBs.

+Relational DBs are harder to scale horizontally(across multiple machines).

 ## 243-243 - Future Of Relational Databases
+NewSQL - distributed SQL databases.
+Examples: citus, vitess, Cockroach DB, google spanner

 ## 244-244 - Elasticsearch
+Pros:

+fast for searching

+Cons:
+- less reliable than a relational DB(but we don't care if sth doesn't show up in a search result)
+- slower to write data to

+We use a relational DB as our primary data store.
+Then we copy this data to elastic search.

 ## 245-245 - S3 Object Storage
 ## 246-246 - Top Databases To Use